 There are numerous applications of Real-Time PCR in laboratories.
 The method is equally efficient in diagnostics and in research-aimed testing.
 In diagnostics, Real-Time PCR is used for detection of nucleic acids originating from pathogens, malignant cells and cells with modified genome (genetic abnormalities).
 In research experiments, the method is suitable for monitoring of genes transcription.
 It is possible to monitor the expression of target genes (their changes during the experiment) along with responses of tissues and cells to pharmacological agents and changeable environmental conditions.

-Our offer also includes the products of Italian company EuroClone and their product line Duplica.
+Our offer includes the products of Italian company EuroClone – product line Duplica and Israeli company Savyon Diagnostics – product line Savvygen.
 Besides the kits for diagnostics of respiratory infections and sexually transmitted diseases, our programme also includes the system for automatic and manual isolation of nucleic acids – Duplica Prep.